geomob/geomob-website/_posts/2020-03-26-mar-26th-geomob-muc-details.markdown

    subsidence or landslides by using the PSI method.

    * Very High Resolution Satellite Imagery in support of Safety & Security applications. <br/>
    Satellite images are utilized for a broad variety of applications, information derived from these images can provide useful data for      many verticals.
-Pascal Schichor of [European Space](https://www.euspaceimaging.com/) imaging will talk us through the security and
+Pascal Schichor of [European Space Imaging](https://www.euspaceimaging.com/) will talk us through the security and
    safety aspects as well as the technical innovations in this domain.

    * Shruti Kuber, [HERE Technologies](https://www.here.com/), will talk about AI-powered Live Sense that detects hazard in real-time and aware the drivers of their environment.